ethersphere/bee-docs/docs/access-the-swarm/host-your-website.md

 bee start --resolver-options "https://cloudflare-eth.com"
 ```

-If specifying using your `bee.yaml` configuration file, the syntax is as follows.
+If specifying using your `bee.yaml` configuration file, the syntax is as follows:

 ```bash
 resolver-options: [ "https://cloudflare-eth.com" ]